Sasquatch1102/BalancedPokeTcg/README.md

 # BalancedPokeTcg
-I tried balancing the Pokemon Trading Card game for Game Boy Color, here are all the changes I made
+I tried balancing the Pokemon Trading Card game for Game Boy Color, I tried making the top cards less viable but still usable, and some of the more useless cards have some sort of use.
+Here are all the changes I made...

 ## Card Changes